dasarpai/old.dasarpai.github.io/_dsblog/2024-10-16-Exploring-Syntehtic-Data-Generation-Capabilities.md

    - **Use Cases**: Testing graph traversal algorithms, benchmarking graph databases.
    - **Website**: [TinkerPop](https://tinkerpop.apache.org/)

-## List of popular synthetic data generation tools for different industries
+## Synthetic Data Generation Tools for different industries

 Synthetic data generation tools are highly industry-specific, offering tailored solutions to address the unique challenges each industry faces.
 For healthcare, tools like **Synthea** and **MDClone** are popular, while finance turns to **Mostly AI** and **Hazy**.
 Tools like **Parallel Domain** and **Waymo Open Dataset** are used in the automotive industry.